What We Do

 We collect data on the Amargosa’s most unique and vulnerable resources.

-The Amargosa Conservancy conducts regular monitoring activities in our watershed to help gather knowledge and establish baseline data for the decision makers who manage our surrounding public lands.
-In Carson Slough, the outflow area for the Ash meadows National Wildlife Preserve, we conduct regular monthly water depth monitoring as well as plant health monitoring of the federally listed endangered plant, the Nitorwort.
+The Amargosa Conservancy conducts regular scientific monitoring in our watershed to help gather knowledge and establish baseline data for the decision makers who manage our surrounding public lands.

-We also conduct periodic monitoring trips through the spectacular Kingston Mountain Range, reporting to the local BLM office about cattle populations, possible grazing problems, or vandalism and needed repairs to the simple facilities at the three public land springs in the range.
+We conduct periodic monitoring in the spectacular Kingston Mountain Range, reporting to the local BLM office about cattle populations, possible grazing problems, and vandalism and needed repairs to the simple facilities at the three public land springs in the range.

 From our blog: RESOURCE MONITORING